HO2PT/Helsinki-O2-Pathway-Tool/README.md

 3. Happy modeling!

 How to download?
 1. Click "dist"-folder in the directory view above.
+2. Click "O2PathwayTool.exe"
+3. Click "Download"-button

+OR

 1. Click "Releases" on the right side of this page
-2. Click "O2PathwayTool.exe"                                 OR           2.
-Click "Assets"-dropdownmenu
+2. Click "Assets"-dropdownmenu
-3. Click "Download"-button                                                3.
+3. 3.
 Click "O2PathwayTool.exe"

 What kind of data can I use?